Eddie’s Baby Banner

 Now, I finally had the opportunity to make a banner celebrating a birth in my immediate family!
 Last month, our son Ian and his wife Liz became the parents of our first grandchild!
 Little Elias was born on Jan.
 18th, 2023, 100 years to the day after my father.

 We are all completely in love with with this little guy!
 I just love watching my son interacting with his son.
 As an extra bonus, the new family lives practically across the street, so we get to see Elias all the time.
 I can already feel my focus shifting into Grandma mode, which is a welcome change.
-Hopefully, there will be room in my heart for both art and being a Grandma.
+Hopefully, there will be room in my heart and daily schedule for both art and being a Grandma.

 Naturally, I quickly got to work making a banner for Elias.
 After picking out the basic color scheme, I wrote his first and middle names in cursive handwriting on paper.
 Using that as a template, I made a 3-dimensional copy with memory thread.
 That way, I knew what length of wire to use.